Skip to main content

 Sign up for updates and alerts from the Maryland Transportation Authority

-The Transport of Hazardous Materials Across our Toll Facilities
+Transporting Hazardous Materials Across Our Toll Facilities

 Visit the Division of State Documents' website at www.dsd.state.md.us/comar/ to view the actual COMAR regulations: Title 11, Subtitle 7, Chapter 1 (11.07.01).